-Maura Boldrini, MD, PhD is an Associate Professor of Psychiatry at Columbia Medical College and is the Director of the Human Neurobiology laboratory in the Department of Psychiatry at Columbia University Irving Medical Center and the New York State Psychiatric Institute.
-Her research focuses on understanding underlying mechanisms of behavioral, cognitive and behavioral changes associated with brain diseases.
+Maura Boldrini, MD, PhD is an Associate Professor of Psychiatry at Columbia Medical College, Director of the Human Brain Biology Institute (Brain QUANT), and the Human Neurobiology laboratory in the Department of Psychiatry at Columbia University Irving Medical Center and the New York State Psychiatric Institute.
+Her research focuses on understanding underlying mechanisms of behavioral, cognitive and emotional changes associated with brain diseases.

 In her practice, Dr. Boldrini specializes in affective disorders and suicidal behavior.
-She has experienced treating a number of emotional and behavioral problems, including depression, anxiety, personality disorders, addictions, and stress responses.
+She has experienced treating a number of emotional and behavioral problems, including depression, anxiety, personality disorders, addictions, and stress reactions.

 "I believe in individualized medicine.
 I focus on understanding the struggles and goals of every person I see, and believe in establishing long term relationships with my clients and families.
 I like to provide them with comprehensive support throughout the difficult times they are facing."

-In her laboratory, Dr. Boldrini in studying brain circuits involved in depression, suicide and other brain disorders.
-She is studying brain circuits at the cellular and molecular level, and she is very interested in understanding how the mind and the brain interact generating symptoms that make people suffer.
-She has been investigating neurochemical aspects of brain transmission, in order to find better treatments for mood disorders.
+In her laboratory, Dr. Boldrini is studying brain circuits involved in depression, suicide, aging and other neurodegenerative conditions.
+She is studying brain circuits at the cellular and molecular level, and she is interested in understanding how the mind and the brain interact generating symptoms that make people suffer.
+She has been investigating neurochemical aspects of brain transmission, in order to find better treatments for brain disorders.
 She has extensively studied neuron re-growth in the brain, and has shown the human brain has the ability to make new neurons throughout our lifetime.
 These new neurons are necessary for learning and copying with stress, and are important for cognitive functions, successful aging and mental health.
-Most recently she has been studying how inflammation and COVID affect brain tissue.
+Most recently she has been studying how inflammation and COVID affect brain function.

-She has published over 45 scientific articles and more than 45 papers and edited 7 books on depression and suicide, stress responses, panic disorder, and atypical antipsychotics.
+She has published over 45 scientific articles and edited 7 books on depression and suicide, stress responses, panic disorder, and atypical antipsychotics.
 Her research on brain biology has been published in Cell Stem Cell, Biological Psychiatry, Neuropsychopharmacology and other top journals.

 Dr. Boldrini has received international recognition for her work on “New Neurons” in the human brain.
 Her research has been covered by more than 800 national and international media outlets, including:Science Friday Podcast: “Do Our Brains Keep Growing As We Age?", BBC Radio 4 “The World Tonight”, BBC World Service Radio, The Scientist, Los Angeles Times, TIME, Reuters, CBS News, U.S. News & World Report, Science Daily, Forbes 2018 and 2019, The Economist, The Guardian, Discover Magazine, and The Scientist.

 She is a faculty member of the Columbia Doctoral Program in Neurobiology and Behavior, Stem Cell Initiative, Data Science Institute, and Zuckerman Mind Brain and Behavior Institute.
-For several years, she has been teaching and supervising graduate and undergraduate students, medical students, psychiatry residents and postdocs.
+She is teaching and supervising graduate and undergraduate students, medical students, psychiatry residents and postdocs.

 - Associate Professor of Psychiatry